jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 opporunities along the way just in case.

 Luckily for us, we came across a mostly empty Turn Island Marine State Park and were able to pick a prime camping spot right on the bay.
-We settled in and later that night we could hear whales breaching off in the distance as they migrated down the channel.
+Later that night we were able to hear whales breaching off in the distance as they migrated down the channel.

 ![Turn Island Camp Spot](/assets/images/trips/turn-island-camp-spot.JPG "Turn Island Camp Spot"){: .shadow-5.oversized} <small><i>A perfect view of the sun falling behind Friday Harbor.</i></small>